 “In principle, the state does not discourage us from engaging in history, as long as we are examining the past.
 ‘Please, go ahead, deal with the past as long as you want, just don’t come to us with your morals from it! – This is already politics’ “[iii].

 In June 2014, the Russian television channel NTV broadcasted a film titled Fifth Column.
 This film showcased how the Perm 36 museum receives funding from the United States – allegedly from the same bodies that financially support the revolution in Ukraine.
 During the film, a guided tour was given to a journalist - not by the professional museum guides- but rather by a former guard (Ivan Kukushkin, whom I interviewed during my second visit).
-The ‘guide’ demonstrates how Memorial Society falsified historical events, and represented the camp as a former Gulag labor camp, which was considered as ‘special strict regime’, when in fact, this was a regular prison for criminals.
+The ‘guide’ demonstrates how Memorial Society falsified historical events and represented the camp as a former Gulag labour camp, which was considered as ‘special strict regime’, when in fact, this was a regular prison for criminals.

 In April 2013, Chief Directors - Tatyana Kursina and Victor Shmirov were fired, under the pretext that they interrupt the space’s initial designation.
-According to the authorities, the space was supposed to become a quiet memorial site while the museum’s activity (Pilorama events, for instance) constantly interfere with its primal designation.
+According to the authorities, space was supposed to become a quiet memorial site while the museum’s activity (Pilorama events, for instance) constantly interfere with its primal designation.
 In August 2013, the museum was announced as closed.
-A few months later, it reopened and Natalia Semakova was announced Chief Director of the museum, though she had no prior connection to the site, or any related work experience.
+A few months later, it reopened and Natalia Semakova was announced Chief Director of the museum, though she had no prior connection to the site or any related work experience.
 Following these events, Memorial Society decided to collect all exponents from the museum’s show.
 However, this action was not permitted by the government.
 Currently, they cannot even enter the camp’s premises as visitors.